MondherElwefi/Data-analysis-SQL-POWER-BI/README.md

-🏨 Data Analysis Portfolio Project 🌍
-Hotel  Dashboard  to answer these question :
+🏨 Data Analysis Portfolio Project to answer these question🌍:

-  1/ is our hotel revenue growing by year ?
+ 1. is our hotel revenue growing by year ? 🛠️
-  2/ should we increase our parking lot size ?
+ 2. should we increase our parking lot size ?  📈
-  3/ what trends can see in the data ?
+ 3. what trends can see in the data ? 🔗

 🏨About the project :